Gilberto Zorio: Role in Arte Povera

 Since his first exhibition at the Galleria Sperone in Turin in 1967, Gilberto Zorio's work has been linked to the history of Arte Povera.
 These first productions were strange objects, which were results of completed actions or ones that are still under way.
 Next came his work involving the action and reaction of the artist's body like in Odio ("hate" in Italian), a word inscribed with an ax in a wall.
 The role of words and speech is essential in these pieces.

 Zorio participated in the famous exhibition When Attitudes Become Form (1969), organized by Harald Szeemann in Bern.
 There Zorio presented Torcia, a radical piece where flaming torches, suspended above the ground, fall causing the collapse and destruction of the work itself.

 In 1969 he also exhibited in Paris for the first time along with New York for the event "Nine at Castelli" where, with Giovanni Anselmo, they were the only European artists, faced with artists of Process Art, Antiform and Post-minimal artists.

 Later in life, Zorio commented on the beginning of the Arte Povera movement and his role, with the other artists of the Arte Povera movement, that "leaving the box or leaving the framework, acting outside the framework, I don't know whether that was understood as a gesture of liberty, of freedom, whether we were understood as a force saying 'Here we are, we are ready to enter into dialog' I think a lot has to do with perception of the other and what happens around the perception of the other.”

 Zorio has stated that his belief in art is that “It can’t be masked or disguised, and I think I can say that of the work of so many artists, it can't be masked or hidden or disguised.
 And that I think is a very positive fact, I mean you can physically destroy a work of art, you can try and affect its intrinsic strength as a result of the context in which it exists, but I don't think you can actually change it."

 Themes

 Alchemy

-Like many of the artist of the expanded Arte Povera movement, Zorio professed faith in and practiced alchemy.
+Like many of the artists of the expanded Arte Povera movement, Zorio professed faith in and practiced alchemy.
 This added to the reasons why Zorio identified with the luck-bringing five pointed pentagram, which is the symbol of Venus.
 Many of his pieces were influenced by this belief and influenced his choice in materials.
 An example of this is found in his pieces using mine lamps.
 One can interpret the lamp as a symbol for the enlightenment of the spirit.